jonananas/tdd-workshop/README.md

 Goto <https://github.com/jonananas/tdd-the-database> and follow the instructions.

 # TODO
-* Merge java8 branch into master, making master a java6 branch
 * Provide more detailed instructions for the Mockito kata
-* Add instructions for Factor and Builder kata.
+* Add instructions for Factory and Builder kata.
 * Possibly add TDD-instructions or video for beginners.